artevio/wc-pays/README.md

 ### How to view the payment confirmation webhook logs? ###

-Go to Plugins > WooCommerce Pays.cz > Logs.
-Then from the in the dropdown select logs starting with 'woocommerce-pays-' and click View.
+Go to Plugins > Payment Gateway for Pays.cz on WooCommerce > Logs.
+Then from the in the dropdown select logs starting with 'wc-pays-' and click View.

 ### Why did you create this plugin? ###